ayushiiiiiiiiiii/Healio/README.md

 # Healio

-A safe and supportive AI-powered mental health chatbot designed to provide empathetic conversations and mental health resources.

 ## 🚧 Status
 **In Development** - Core chat functionality and UI design implemented.
 Chat history, prompts, and some advanced features are still in progress.